 The security guards will have knowledge of services that are to take place and who the Funeral Directors are.
-The hearse will be allowed through the gates followed by cars with up to 10 people and the gates closed behind them.

 The coffin must be taken in first before the family enters the chapel.

-Double slots cannot be booked.
+Double slots can now be booked again.

 There can be no witnessing of the cremation.

 All attendees should still socially distance themselves from each other within the chapel.